MetaronWang/MetaronWang/README.md

 ### Hi there 👋

 Hi, I’m Metaron, a postgraduate in the Vocational Male College of Technology of Tang Lang.
-- 🔭 I also have been a Back-end Development intern in CSIG of Tencent.
+- 🔭 I also have been a Back-end Development intern in CSIG of Tencent and a Research intern in OPPO.
 - 🌱 I’m interested in the technologies of back-end, knowledge graph, and other machine learning technologies.